Acceptance Criteria

 Standard Constraint

-A constraint that affects several domains (e.g. all sales teams, an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, a business models, or an organization-wide rule).
+A constraint that affects several domains (e.g., all sales teams, an entire branch, platform, or department) or even all domains of the organization (e.g., company-wide strategy, a business model, or an organization-wide rule).

 Strategy